SD2E/pipelinejobs-manager/README.md

 * event - Send a state-change event to a given job by its UUID.
 Schema: `event.jsonschema`
 * delete - Delete a job (actually hides it unless forced)

-The actor can also respond to POST callbacks, for instance from the Agave jobs service.
-In this case, it can process the the message body as job "data" and reads the job UUID and event from url parameters.
-A jobs callback is detected using the `agavejobs.jsonschema`.
+The Pipeline Jobs Manager can respond to POST callbacks sent by Agave jobs.
+In this case, it will process the the message body as job "data" and reads the job UUID, authorization token, and event from url parameters.

 Actor Messages
 --------------

-A Pipelines actor may update the status of its own job by sending an event message status to this actor with the following schema:
+A Pipelines-enabled actor may update the status of a job by sending an *event* message status to the Pipeline Jobs Manager actor with the following schema:

 ```json
 {